h8d13/grur/README.md

 - `grimaur install <package>` clones the repo, resolves dependencies, builds with `makepkg`
    - Pass `--git-mirror` to skip AUR RPC
    - Pass `--use-ssh` use SSH instead of HTTPS
-- `grimaur remove <package>` to uninstall from pacman
+- `grimaur uninstall <package>` to uninstall from pacman
    - Pass `--remove-cache` to delete cached files too
 -  `grimaur install/fetch/inspect mypkg --repo-url <url>` to use custom URL instead

-For example to build `archisntall` from source:
+For example to build `archinstall` from source:

-`python grimaur install archinstall-latest --repo-url https://github.com/archlinux/archinstall`
+`grimaur install archinstall-latest --repo-url https://github.com/archlinux/archinstall`

 ### Stay Updated
 - `grimaur update` rebuilds every installed “foreign” package that has a newer release.